Sampreet/gists/tutorials/languages/python-for-physicists/m08-quantum-computing/m08t04-the-qiskit-sdk.md

 Job Status: job has successfully run
 ```

-[The Qiskit SDK notebook](./m08t02-the-qiskit-sdk.ipynb) implements all the above functions stepwise, displaying the results of both the classical simulation and the quantum execution.
+[The Qiskit SDK notebook](./m08t04-the-qiskit-sdk.ipynb) implements all the above functions stepwise, displaying the results of both the classical simulation and the quantum execution.

 *Also, the [qiskit-tutorials repository](https://github.com/Qiskit/qiskit-tutorials) contains an awesome collection of IPython notebooks.*

+[\[Next\] M08T05 - Algorithms &#8594;](./m08t05-algorithms.md)